Beşiktaş J.K. in European football: Overall record

-Legend: GF = Goals For.
-GA = Goals Against.
-GD = Goal Difference.

 Best campaigns

 European Cup / UEFA Champions League

 The European Cup was inaugurated in 1955, and Beşiktaş entered this competition for the first time in 1958, after winning the 1957–58 Federation Cup.
-The major success of the club is to play in the quarter finals of 1986–87 European Cup, where they were eliminated by then-Soviet champions Dynamo Kyiv.
+The major success of the club is to play in the quarter-finals of 1986–87 European Cup, where they were eliminated by then-Soviet champions Dynamo Kyiv.
 After the European Cup became the Champions League in 1992, Beşiktaş managed to play in the group stage six times, reaching the knockout stage once in 2018.